 Question: Do you have any final marketing tips for how SaaS companies can maximize growth after M&A or funding?

-Speaking from my whole experience including both on the investor and corporate side, one of the biggest issues I see post-investment is lack of trust.
+Speaking from my whole experience including both on the portfolio and business unit side, one of the biggest issues I see post-investment is lack of trust.
 If it lacks on either or both sides, that degrades the potential success of the relationship and the company.
+It’s really important for leaders to realize they and their investors are on the same team.
+If you work at the company, you should want to grow, and investors are there to help.
+Everyone wants the same thing - growth.

-I also always recommend being open to investor advice - they have experience you don’t.
+At the same time, it’s equally important to be open to investor advice - they have experience you don’t.
 Combining these two sets of expertise creates a lot of success.